DevRel-Foundation/governance/glossary/README.md

 - Committer: Committers are Contributors who have earned the ability to modify (“commit”) source code, documentation or other artifacts in the DRF project’s repository in GitHub

-- Contributor: Contributors include anyone in the community that contributes code, documentation, or other artifacts to DRF project’s repository in the shape of a Pull Request (PR).
+- Contributor: Contributors include anyone in the community who contributes code, documentation, or other artifacts to DRF project’s repository in the shape of a Pull Request (PR).
 A Contributor may become a Committer by a majority approval of the existing Committers.
 A Committer may be removed by a majority approval of the other existing Committers.

-- Community Calls: bi-weekly meetings for participants to provide progress updates on working group activities.
+- Community Calls: open weekly meetings for participants to provide progress updates on working group activities and non-working group activities.
 Topics and themes for each call are selected on a first-come, first-served basis.

 - Discord: The platform that the Developer Relations Foundation uses for real-time chat discussions within the community.